Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 ![jupyter](./images/jupyter.png "jupyter")

-- If you want to run the unit tests,
+- (OPTIONAL) - If you want to run the unit tests,
 - Note that the MCP server must be running and the datbase must exist for the tests to pass
 ~~~
 <new terminal window>